 How does a VPN benefit me?

-By encrypting your data, no one can spy on what you’re doing online.
+By encrypting your data through a VPN tunnel, no one can spy on what you’re doing online.
 Encrypting your data is especially useful if you’re using public Wi-Fi points such as cafes, public transport or any other location where others can use the same Wi-Fi as you.

 On your home Wi-Fi connection, you know the other users using the network.
 When you’re using a public Wi-Fi connection, you don’t.
 It’s those other users who could be snooping on what you’re doing.